SpectralFormer: Rethinking Hyperspectral Image Classification with Transformers: Introduction

 \IEEEPARstart{I}{n} hyperspectral (HS) imaging, hundreds of (narrow) wavelength bands are collected at each pixel across the complete electromagnetic spectrum, which enables the identification or detection of materials at a fine-grained level, particularly for those that have extremely similar spectral signatures in visual cues (e.g., RGB) \cite{hong2021interpretable}.
 This provides a great potential in a variety of high-level Earth observation (EO) missions, such as accurate land cover mapping, precision agriculture, target / object detection, urban planning, tree species classification, mineral exploration, and so on.

-A general sequential process in a HS image classification system consists of image restoration (e.g., denoising, missing data recovery) \cite{wang2017hyperspectral,hang2018dimensionality,wang2021}, dimensionality reduction \cite{hong2017learning,hong2021joint,luo2020semisupervised}, spectral unmixing \cite{yao2019nonconvex,hong2019augmented,yuan2020improved}, and feature extraction \cite{hong2019learning,hong2020invariant,li2020ensemble}.
+A general sequential process in a HS image classification system consists of image restoration (e.g., denoising, missing data recovery) \cite{wang2017hyperspectral,cao2018robust,wang2021,peng2021low}, dimensionality reduction \cite{hong2021joint,luo2020semisupervised}, spectral unmixing \cite{yao2019nonconvex,hong2019augmented,yuan2020improved,gao2021cycu,hong2021endmember}, and feature extraction \cite{hong2019learning,peng2018self,hong2020invariant,li2020ensemble}.
 Among them, feature extraction is a crucial step in HS image classification, which has received increasing attention by researchers.
 Over the past decade, a large number of advanced hand-crafted and subspace learning-based feature extraction approaches have been proposed for HS image classification \cite{rasti2020feature}.
 These methods are capable of performing well in small-sample classification problems.
 However, they tend to meet the performance bottleneck, when the training size gradually increases and the training set becomes more complex.
 The possible reason is due to the limited data fitting and representation ability of these traditional methods.
 Inspired by the great success of deep learning (DL), that is capable of finding out connotative, intrinsic, and potentially valuable knowledge from the vast amounts of pluralistic data \cite{lecun2015deep}, enormous efforts have been made in designing and adding advanced modules in networks to extract more diagnostic features from remote sensing data.
+For example, Zhao \textit{et al.} \cite{zhao2020joint} developed a joint classification framework using HS and light detection and ranging (LiDAR) data, which has been shown to be excellent at extracting features from multisource RS data.
+Zhang \textit{et al.} \cite{zhang2018feature} designed an extraordinary patch-to-patch convolutional neural network (CNN), which has yielded significantly better results than other techniques.